sojs-coder/Multisnake/README.md

 If you just came here because you looked up multisnake and this popped up, dont worry, play the game [here](https://multisnake.sojs.dev)

+## Submitting Issues

+Just submit them.
+Or, save me some time :smile:, and create a pull request with the issue already fixed.